TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 Existing solutions for automated chessboards range from DIY projects to commercially-produced boards:

-* **Industrial Solutions**: Several companies offer high-end automated boards with AI opponents and online connectivity.
+**Industrial Solutions**: Several companies offer high-end automated boards with AI opponents and online connectivity.
 These solutions, however, are often too expensive for the average user, making them impractical for this application.

 Below are multiple Industrial solutions that have implications for our project:

-*ChessUp 2 Smart Chess Board [1]: A WiFi-enabled smart chessboard featuring chip recognition technology and direct integration with Chess.com, offered at a relatively lower cost of $399.99.
+*ChessUp 2 Smart Chess Board: A WiFi-enabled smart chessboard featuring chip recognition technology and direct integration with Chess.com, offered at a relatively lower cost of $399.99.[5]

 Cons:
 * Cannot move pieces autonomously.
 * Requires a stable WiFi connection to Chess.com for AI functionality.

-*Miko Chess Grand [2]: A premium wooden smart chessboard equipped with a magnetic robotic arm beneath the surface for automated piece movement.
-It includes wooden pieces, a high-quality 12-pound wooden board, and dedicated storage space for captured pieces, priced at $549.99.
+*Miko Chess Grand: A premium wooden smart chessboard equipped with a magnetic robotic arm beneath the surface for automated piece movement.
+It includes wooden pieces, a high-quality 12-pound wooden board, and dedicated storage space for captured pieces, priced at $549.99.[11]

 Cons:
 * The board’s weight makes it less portable.